-Based on the equations above, the skill complexity of an industry is defined by the composition of the skill set necessary to perform tasks required by that industry and the relative composition of skill sets of all other industries.
-In other words, a higher skill complexity score for an industry would reflect a relatively higher number of effectively used skills (diversity component) that are relatively effectively used by a small number of industries (ubiquity and scarcity component).
+Based on the equations above, the skill complexity of industry i is defined by the composition of the skill set necessary to perform tasks required by that industry and the relative composition of skill sets of all other industries.
+In other words, a higher skill complexity score for industry i would reflect a relatively higher number of effectively used skills (diversity component) that are relatively effectively used by a small number of industries (ubiquity and scarcity component).